SEB-9-BH/react-state-management/event-listener-syntax/README.md

 export default App;
 ```

+Conventionally, we attach a `handle` prefix to the name of event handler functions.
+Since these functions will eventually be responsible for toggling between the two modes, names like `handleDarkMode` and `handleLightMode` are fitting.

+When one of our buttons is clicked, we want to log a message based on which button it was – 'Dark Mode!' for the dark button and 'Light Mode!' for the light button.

+Test your buttons to make sure the correct mode is logged to the console.
+Nice job!

+## Don't invoke event handler functions

 In React, handling events in the UI looks similar to how it's done in HTML, but with a few key differences to keep in mind: